OST to Exchange Migration

 - Click ‘Browse for OST file'.

-- Select the offline OST file from your computer.
-You can also access an OST file from a shared network location—just make sure it has read and write permissions enabled.
+- Select the offline OST file from your local drive and click ‘Next’ to continue.
+You can also use an OST file stored on a shared network location with both read and write permissions assigned.

 - Click ‘Next’ to proceed.